Diverse Team of Specialists work in Advanced Lab

 • what skills and experience they offer that are relevant to the project (e.g. previous research experience).

-7. A review committee comprised of faculty, students and community members will assess the and rank the applications using merit indicators (see below).
+7. A review committee comprised of faculty and community members will assess them and rank the applications using the merit indicators (see below).

-8. Supervisors and students will be notified of the committee’s decision via email by April 6th, 2023.
+8. Supervisors and students will be notified of the committee’s decision via email by early May.

 9. Upon receipt of the award notice, both student and supervisor must confirm they accept the award.